24th Annual Ride for the Pass

 - If you have any problems, please pull off the road.

-- The first first aid station is at Lincoln Creek; the second is at Lost Man.
+- The first first aid station is at Weller; the second at Lincoln Creek; the third at Lost Man.

 - Stay in line at the finish line if you want to be timed.